SniverDaBest/lemoncake/README.md

 \
 [![](https://tokei.rs/b1/github/SniverDaBest/lemoncake)](https://github.com/SniverDaBest/lemoncake)

+>[!WARNING]
+> If you're having issues with running QEMU, try removing the `--enable-kvm` flag from the command in the build script.

 # Dependencies
 To build, you should probably use the `build` file in the root dir.
 It's a bash script, which will build, link, and do everything else for you.\
 \